elleryatgmail/shuffling-pines/README.md

 * implements the add and remove guest functions
 * implements tab toggling on submit
-* uses angular controllers and services, as well as the ng-repeat tag for listing guests.
+* uses angular controllers and services, as well as the ng-repeat tag for listing guests
-* displays
+* displays updated localStorage after each add

 #Here's how to run it: